mockoon/mockoon.com/CONTRIBUTING.md

 Open a pull request to be merge in the `main` branch.
 All branches should start from `main` and must be merged into `main`.
 Ask maintainers to review the code.

+## Misc

+### Markdown changelogs

+An NPM script automatically copy the desktop release changelogs markdown files to the `public` folder.
+They are then loaded by the desktop application.

+### Download page binaries version

+The latest binaries version on the download page (and documentation menu) is pulled from api.mockoon.com.

+### Sitemap

+The sitemap is automatically generated after the build and placed in the `public`.
+It is split in multiple files by categories of content.